 - Occupy the property continuously for the duration of the state’s mandated adverse possession period

-In some states, as mentioned on the show, squatters can even obtain legal occupancy by having mail sent to them at the address to prove tenancy.
-This can severely delay eviction proceedings.
+In certain states, squatters can even obtain legal occupancy by having mail sent to them at the address to prove tenancy.
+Consequently, this can severely delay eviction proceedings.

 How to Avoid Serial Squatters

 Unfortunately, it can be very difficult to evict a squatter, even with an official eviction notice.

-To avoid becoming the victim of a serial squatter, especially if you’re house hacking by not requiring a tenant to submit an application, tenant screening, or sign a lease.
+Avoid becoming the victim of a serial squatter, especially if you’re house hacking, by requiring a tenant to submit an application, tenant screening, or sign a lease.
 It’s critical that you

-- Check empty rentals frequently for persons illegally living in your property
+- Check empty rentals frequently for persons illegally living on your property

 - Require every tenant to submit a prequalification as an initial screening step

 - Require every tenant to submit an application

 - Require every tenant to complete a full tenant screening, with credit, criminal, and eviction notice

 - Require every tenant to sign a lease